Leadership and Board

 Executive Vice President, IMG

-Michael Antinoro is the Executive Vice President for IMG.
+Michael Antinoro is the Executive Vice President for Endeavor (formerly IMG).
 Prior to joining the team at IMG, Mike was EVP of Programming for Dick Clark Productions and served as Six Flags’ Executive Vice President of Entertainment and Marketing and overseeing all aspects of Six Flags marketing, advertising, promotions, entertainment, ticket strategy, group sales and communications.
 Antinoro has focused on enhancing the Six Flags entertainment experience while developing dynamic new marketing and communications programs to enhance the Six Flags brand, improve customer satisfaction and drive business to the 20 parks in the US, Mexico and Canada.
 Antinoro is responsible for introducing top entertainment brands such as MTV, Tony Hawk, The Wiggles and Thomas the Tank Engine into the parks and for overseeing the production of innovative and cutting edge communication campaigns.
 Since Antinoro has lead the marketing and entertainment forge, overall awareness and guest approval ratings have showed dramatic improvements from prior years and are at or above all-time highs.
 Antinoro is also responsible for overseeing the Coke and Warner Brothers relationships.

 In 2008 Antinoro joined the board of directors of Dick Clark Productions.
 As a board member, Antinoro is actively involved in the creative development of all new projects and shows and innovatively works to merge the two organizations.
 Under Antinoro’s leadership, Six Flags has introduced live in-park shows such as Rewind, Backtrax and Best of Bloopers that creatively utilize the Dick Clark library to enhance the Six Flags guest experience.

 Prior to joining Six Flags, Antinoro was instrumental in ESPN’s foray into non-traditional, sports entertainment programming.
 Antinoro served as the Executive Producer of ESPN Original Entertainment (EOE) from February 2001 through November 2005.
-During his tenure at EOE, Antinoro oversaw the development of 6 made for TV movies (A Season On The Brink, The Junction Boys, Hustle, 3, Four Minutes and Codebreakers), 2 ten-episode Dramatic Series (PLAYMAKERS and Tilt), Sports Talk Shows (Pardon The Interruption, Jim Rome Is Burning), Game Shows (2 Minute Drill, Stump The Schwab), Reality Shows (Dream Job, Beg, Borrow and Deal, I’d Do Anything), Award Winning Documentary Series and The World Series Of Poker franchise.
+During his tenure at EOE, Antinoro oversaw the development of 6 made for TV movies (A Season On The Brink, The Junction Boys, Hustle, 3, Four Minutes and Codebreakers), 2 ten-episode Dramatic Series (PLAYMAKERS and Tilt), Sports Talk Shows (Pardon The Interruption, Jim Rome Is Burning), Game Shows (2 Minute Drill, Stump The Schwab), Reality Shows (Dream Job, Beg, Borrow and Deal, I’d Do Anything), Award-Winning Documentary Series and The World Series Of Poker franchise.
 During his tenure EOE was nominated for over 100 awards including 30 Sports Emmys and also won the prestigious Peabody Award.

 Senior Vice President and Chief Financial Officer